-- providing access to interventions that work at specific stages in a young person’s development
+- Provide access to interventions that work at specific stages in a young person’s development

-- determining the best sequence of treatments for children and youth with depression, creating a clear pathway to care for clients and practitioners
+- Determine the best sequence of treatments for children and youth with depression, creating a clear pathway to care for clients and practitioners

-- developing comprehensive treatment plans based on research findings, which is improving the treatment and management of depression.
+- Develop comprehensive treatment plans based on research findings, which is improving the treatment and management of depression